Giskard-AI/giskard/python-client/docs/integrations/hugging-face/index.md

 1. An open-source Python library containing a **vulnerability scan**, **testing** and **CI/CD** framework for ML models
 2. The **Giskard hub**, a server app, containing a collaborative ML Testing dashboard for model **debugging** (root-cause analysis), model **comparison** & human **feedback** collection for ML.

+The Giskard hub is a **self-contained application completely hosted on the Hub using Docker**.
 Visit the [Giskard documentation](https://docs.giskard.ai) to learn about its features.

-The Giskard hub can be easily deployed using the HF Docker Spaces.
-In the next sections, you'll learn to deploy your own Giskard hub and use it for testing and debugging ML models.
-This Giskard hub is a **self-contained application completely hosted on the Hub using Docker**.
-The diagram below illustrates the complete process.
+On this page, you'll learn to deploy your own Giskard hub and use it for testing and debugging your ML models.

 <div class="flex justify-center">

 </div>

-## Try the Giskard Hub on demo models with the HF public space
+## Try the Giskard Hub on demo models in 1 click

 If you want to try Giskard on some demo ML projects (and not on your own ML models), go to the Giskard Demo Hub in the **HF public space**.